libdither/libdither/research/stack/mathematical-core.md

 plus one **vertical flow**: weight issuance downward (credits, UBI, witness power, all gated by `n_eff`) and aggregation upward (world-models, preference tallies, all weighted by `n_eff`).

-The claim made precise in this document: **the organism is viable iff four inequalities hold** (§7), and each of the four corresponds to one of the load-bearing open problems from [The Living System](living-system.md) §8.
+The claim made precise in this document: **the organism is viable iff five inequalities hold** (§7), each corresponding to a load-bearing open problem from [The Organism](10-organism.md).

 ---